Rethinking I-94 — Minneapolis to St. Paul

 For each subcategory, at least one criteria and measure has been identified to evaluate whether the alternative addresses the purpose and need, impacts SEE resources, or is consistent with the Livability framework.
 Measurements include a mixture of quantitative and qualitative assessments.
 For measures with minimum standards, minimum performance criteria have been identified based on MnDOT or FHWA standards.
 Many of the standards and performance criteria have been documented in subject area technical memos.

-Purpose and need, SEE impact items, and goals and Livability categories will be evaluated by either comparing the alternative to the No Build or based on the subcategory’s performance measure.
-For example, Person Throughput will be calculated for each alternative and documented as to whether it is higher, equal to, or lower than the No Build Alternative.
+Purpose and need, SEE impact items, and goals will be evaluated by either comparing the alternative to the No Build or based on the subcategory’s performance measure.
+For example, Person Throughput (the number of people who pass a specific point in a defined timeframe) will be calculated for each alternative and documented as to whether it is higher, equal to, or lower than the No Build Alternative.

 Alternatives will first be screened during the SDD Phase to determine whether they have “fatal flaws.”
 Alternatives with fatal flaws may not be technically or economically feasible, or they may result in SEE impacts that cannot be mitigated.
 For alternatives that do not have fatal flaws, the evaluation process will be first based upon the ability of an alternative to address the purpose and need criteria.
 Those that do not pass this screening will be eliminated as they are not “reasonable” alternatives.
 Alternatives that address the purpose and need will continue forward and will be further evaluated to understand the potential for and magnitude of impacts to SEE resources within the corridor.
 These impacts will be documented, and alternatives will then be evaluated to determine whether they address the goals and Livability Framework pillars identified in Rethinking I-94 Phase 1 along with several Additional Considerations.

 Alternatives in the SDD Phase that best address the purpose and need evaluation criteria, minimize SEE impacts, and perform favorably in terms of goals & Livability and Additional Considerations will move into the Tier 1 EIS.
-The Tier 1 will use the identified criteria and measures to evaluate the remaining alternatives in greater detail.
-Because more design information will be available, additional purpose and need, SEE impact, goals/Livability, and Additional Considerations measures will be incorporated to include items that were not expected to have substantial differences between alternatives in the SDD Phase.
-Evaluation in the Tier 1 EIS will first be based on addressing purpose and need criteria, followed by minimizing SEE impacts, and then meeting project goals and Additional Considerations.
+Tier 1 will use the identified criteria and measures to evaluate the remaining alternatives in greater detail.
+Because more design information will be available, additional purpose and need, SEE impacts, goals (Livability), and additional considerations measures will be incorporated to include items that were not expected to have substantial differences between alternatives in the SDD Phase.
+Evaluation in the Tier 1 EIS will first be based on addressing purpose and need criteria, followed by minimizing SEE impacts, and then meeting project goals and additional considerations.
 At the end of the Tier 1 process, an alternative that establishes the corridor footprint will be selected and a program of projects will be developed.

 Step 1: Scoping Decision Document (SDD) Phase